 Adaptability is key.
 OPERA is seen as standardized, comprehensive, holistic, and evidence-driven, on the one hand.
 But, it is also seen by some as complex and technical, making it somewhat inaccessible, on the other.
 Many praised its versatility.
-However, the process of adapting the OPERA framework to fit a specific issue or a particular local context is one area where people expressed a need for more support.
+However, the process of adapting the OPERA framework to fit a specific issue or a particular local context is one area where people feel in need of more support.

 Numbers are (not) just numbers.
 Quantitative data, a method frequently used with some steps of OPERA, can have strategic value in supporting advocacy.
-But it also presents several challenges.
+But, it also presents several challenges.
 Overwhelmingly, these challenges relate to the interpretation of data.
 In other words, what does the data signify in human rights terms?
 Interpretive tools include indicators and benchmarks.
 But many people described their use of these tools as ad hoc or unsystematic.
-Overall, there was appetite for more "standardization" how to approach on indicators and benchmarks.
+Overall, there was appetite for more "standardization" on how to approach indicators and benchmarks.

 Tackling the economics of economic, social and cultural rights.
-Budget analysis, which underpins the "R" in OPERA, was the method fewest people had used in their work.
+Budget analysis, with underpins the 'R' of OPERA, was the method fewest people had used in their work.
 There were split opinions about how much to prioritize it.
 This suggests capacity building on budgets is not just about teaching "number crunching" skills.
-Understanding economic policy, and its impact on how resources are invested in rights, is still quite limited.
+Understanding economic policy and its impact on how resources are invested in rights is still quite limited.
 So more basic "demystifying" is needed, to strengthen economic literacy and build up confidence discussing economic issues.

 Case studies are a crucial resource for building familiarity.
 Many people suggested that case studies would be an effective way to make OPERA and its related methods more accessible and user friendly for different groups.
-Case studies show, concretely, "this is where it's been done and this is what happened," which helps build familiarity with OPERA and solidarity with other users.
+Case studies show, concretely, "this is where it's been done and this is what happened", which helps build familiarity and solidarity.
 In response to the question of formalizing a community of practice on OPERA, there were several suggestions to develop a database or platform that people can tap into and connect with others as needed.

 Rethinking how we measure OPERA's impact.
-The pathways between sharing OPERA, its uptake and application in research and advocacy, and achieving wider social change are often contributory, rather than direct.
-Due to the multifaceted and relational nature of CESR's OPERA-related activities (including contributing to the work of "boundary partners"), an outcome mapping framework, combined with participatory data collection methods, would be a rigorous, yet flexible, way to systematize tracking information about applications of OPERA.
+The pathways between the skills-building, research and advocacy activities based on OPERA and the wider societal change they aim for are often contributory, rather than direct.
+Due to the multifactorial and relational nature of achieving outcomes (including by contributing to the work of "boundary partners"), an outcome mapping framework, combined with participatory data collection methods, would be a rigorous, yet flexible, way to systematize tracking information about applications of OPERA.